 What is fluconazole?

-Fluconazole is an antifungal prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of esophageal candidiasis, oropharyngeal candidiasis, vaginal candidiasis, and cryptococcal meningitis.
-It is also approved to decrease the chance of candidiasis in people undergoing bone marrow transplantation who receive cytotoxic chemotherapy and/or radiation therapy.
+Fluconazole is anprescription medicine approved by the U.S. (FDA) for the treatment of esophageal , oropharyngeal candidiasis, vaginal candidiasis, and .
+It is also approved to decrease the chance of candidiasis in people undergoing transplantation who receive and/or radiation therapy.

-Esophageal candidiasis (infection of the esophagus), oropharyngeal candidiasis (infection of part of the throat), and vaginal candidiasis (infection of the vagina) are all examples of What is an Opportunistic Infection? fact sheet.candidiasis (also called mucosal candidiasis).
+Esophageal candidiasis (Infection of the esophagus), oropharyngeal candidiasis (infection of part of the throat), and vaginal candidiasis (infection of the vagina) are all examples of What is an Opportunistic Infection? fact sheet.candidiasis (also called mucosal candidiasis).
 Cryptococcal meningitis is an infection and inflammation of the tissues covering the brain and spinal cord.
-Mucocutaneous candidiasis and cryptococcal meningitis are opportunistic infections.
-An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
+Mucocutaneous candidiasis and cryptococcal meningitis are opportunistic infections of HIV.
+An is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
 To learn more about opportunistic infections, read the AIDSinfo

 The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents include recommendations on the uses of fluconazole in people with HIV.